-In order to migrate electromagnetic data from a low frequency controlled source, 3D electromagnetic Green's functions should be used since the near field effects may be large.
+In order to migrate electromagnetic data from a low frequency controlled source, 3D electromagnetic Green functions should be used since the near-field effects may be large.
 Imaging principles of the correlation type do not have sufficient depth sensitivity to be used in a one-pass migration step.
 Depth sensitivity is increased if a non-local operator is introduced in the imaging condition.
 This operator accounts for the lateral propagation of the EM field in the high resistivity reservoir.
+The non-local operator depends on two parameters related to the resistivity and thickness of an assumed resistivity anomaly.
+These parameters can be estimated from a limited set of forward modeling operations.